wp-plugins/simple-download-monitor/readme.txt

 == Changelog ==

+= 0.22 =

+* Matheus Bratfisch (http://matbra.com) suggested and implemented an intermediate download page.
+You can use this page to tell the user that his download is about to begin, instead of just sending the file directly.
+To do so, please enter the plugin's configuration, check the "Use the intermediate download page." checkbox and provide a file path (not a web path!) to the page's source code.
+  An example page `download-example.php` is provided in the plugin's directory.

+  Note that if you are already used of Simple Download Monitor and want to use this functionality, you'll need to modify your `.htaccess` file (new users are not affected as they must have used the configuration listed in the documentation and that is the required one already): Change the line `RewriteRule ^(files/.*) /index.php?sdmon=$1 [L]` to read
+   `RewriteRule ^(files/.*) /index.php?sdmon=$1 [L,QSA]`
+  (that is, add `,QSA` to the SDMon's rewrite rule's options).
+Then you can open the SDMon configuration and in the "Use an intermediate Download page" section enable the intermediate download page.
+A demo page is provided, but you can of course use a different one.

+  I'd like to thank Matheus Bratfisch (http://matbra.com) very much for first providing this functionality and then being patient and insistent enough for me to incorporate it.

 = 0.21 =

 * A fix for the "feature" of WordPress 3.1 which requires manual deactivation and reactivation of the plugin after upgrade (see http://core.trac.wordpress.org/ticket/14915).

+* Removed the old PHP4 version.
+It hasn't been updated a long time anyway.

 = 0.20 =